tsconfig.json

 determines which newer JavaScript syntax is transpiled to older syntax.
 For example, if the target is "ES5"

-means “the highest version supported by the installed TypeScript”.
-Since that changes between TypeScript versions, it may cause problems when we upgrade.We have to pick an ECMAScript version that works for our target platforms.
+target If we want to transpile, we have to pick an ECMAScript version that works for our target platforms.
 There are two tables that provide good overviews:

 compat-table.github.io